fluix/ffbt/README.md

 }
 ```

+If you want to use Karma or something other which needs Webpack, you can configure it via `configureWebpack` hook in `ffbt-config.js`.
+See the docs about configuration below.

 ## Configuration
 Create a file with name `ffbt-config.js` in the root of your project

 Minimal config is `module.exports = {};`.
 It's enough for most cases

 ### Full annotated config example: